o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 });
 ```

 In this example, the transaction calls a single `SmartContract` method called `myMethod`.
-You can inspect the transaction by printing the JSON data to the console:
+You can inspect the transaction by printing it to the console, in JSON format:

 ```ts
 console.log(tx.toJSON());